- 2 mins

 We’ve seen it written on coffee mugs, t-shirts, and inspirational social media posts: “be the change you want to see in the world.”
-As a parent, I found that becoming responsible for another life soon made me more accountable.
-Modeling the positive behaviors I wanted to see in my children helped me become a better version of myself.
-Soon, though, I realized that the work to improve is, at least for me, a bit like the work on the facade of Milano’s Duomo in the 90s: a continuous operation.
+As parents, becoming responsible for another life soon makes us more accountable.
+Modeling the positive behaviors we want to see in our children helps us become better versions of ourselves.

 It can be easy to get bogged down on what our children may be doing wrong, oftentimes about something they picked up from me.
 For example, I picked up the habit of starting sentences with: “NO” (I know, awful!).
 Soon enough, all I could hear at home was “no this” and “no that.”
 Needless to say, I found this rather frustrating.

 My sons are very different people, both neurodivergent, both undiagnosed, but each shows clear signs of either ASD (Autism Spectrum Disorder) or ADHD (Attention Deficit Hyperactivity Disorder).
 According to Baker et al. (2019), improving healthy habits in children should include self-regulation.
 Realizing I was the source of the frustratingly frequent use of the word “no,” I swallowed my pride and worked on changing this habit.

 One of my sons likes to have a reason for everything.
 Everything needs to be spelled out and explained beyond any reasonable doubt.
 While this may be time-consuming, my other son could be zooming across the room, playing Legos or video games, but often picks up on the explanations administered to his older sibling as if by osmosis.
 The importance here is that I sent a clear message to both children.